Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Balgowlah has 80 active public transport stops, all of which are bus stops.
-These stops are served by 64 different routes that together facilitate 4,158 weekly passenger trips.
-Transport accessibility is rated as excellent with an average distance of 102 meters from residents' locations to the nearest stop.
-Most residents commute outward due to Balgowlah's primarily residential nature.
-Cars remain the dominant mode of transport at 74%, followed by buses at 12% and walking at 8%.
-The average vehicle ownership per dwelling is 1.0, which is below the regional average.
+These are served by 64 different routes that together facilitate 4,158 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 102 meters from the nearest stop.
+Most Balgowlah residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport, used by 74% of residents, while buses are used by 12% and walking by 8%.
+The average vehicle ownership per dwelling is 1.0, below the regional average.

-According to the 2021 Census, a high 60.8% of residents work from home, possibly due to COVID-19 conditions.
-The service frequency averages 594 trips per day across all routes, equating to approximately 51 weekly trips per individual stop.
+According to the 2021 Census, a high 60.8% of Balgowlah residents work from home, which may be due to COVID-19 conditions.
+On average, there are 594 transport trips per day across all routes in Balgowlah, equating to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport